Terroristic Threats and New Jersey Domestic Violence Laws

 Threats of physical injury on the victim, including threats to kill a person, are covered by the statute.
 Additionally, threats to injure or kill a person other than the victim (family member, romantic partner, etc.) may be considered terroristic threats.
 The threat does not have to be against a person, however.
 Threatening to damage property of interest to the victim may also be a terroristic threat.

 Any domestic violence case has serious implications for both the victim and the accused.
 The specific circumstances and facts of each case are of the utmost importance in cases of terroristic threats.
-If you find yourself involved with a terroristic threat case, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation on your case today.SOURCE
+If you find yourself involved with a terroristic threat case, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation on your case today.SOURCE

 N.J.S.A.
 2C:12-3 - Terroristic Threats